rust-lang/rust/text/0000-const-generics.md

-When comparing the equality of two abstract const expressions (that is, those that depend on a variable) we cannot compare the equality of their values because their values are determined by an const variable, the value of which is unknown prior to monomorphization.
+When comparing the equality of two abstract const expressions (that is, those that depend on a variable) we cannot compare the equality of their values because their values are determined by a const variable, the value of which is unknown prior to monomorphization.

 For this reason we will (initially, at least) treat the return value of const